fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-Compiler complains straight away abaout this since the function is not returning a number, but in some cases it returns a string.
+Compiler complains straight away about this since the function is not returning a number, but in some cases it returns a string.
 We can fix it in a couple of ways.
 We could extend the return type to allow also string values, like this:

 ```js
 const calculator = (a: number, b: number, op: Operation): number | string =>  {